Valentine Common Room (VCR)

 Copying, Printing, and Scanning

 Each Member of College is allocated $10.00 of printing credit at the beginning of the year.
-After this initial credit is used, Members may purchase more online or from the College Administrator’s office.
+After this initial credit is used, Members may purchase more online.
 The minimum top-up is $5.00, and then in $5.00 increments.
 Please note that print credit is non-refundable, but may be transferred to other Members.

-Copying is charged at the same rate as printing, while scanning is free of charge.
+Copying is charged at the same rates as printing, while scanning is free of charge.

 While Members may store material on the College file servers, the College intends that the material stored be of an academic nature and directly course related.
 The College reserves the right to examine any Member’s folder or to ask University officials to examine any Member’s folder if concerns are raised.
 The ITS system remains the property of St Margaret’s College, and while IT Staff take every care to respect individual privacy, the College reserves the right to remove Members files from the server if the need arises.
 At the end of the academic year all stored material is removed from the servers.